 Please have one large table (six feet long is the preferred length) with a white tablecloth.
 Place a chair and a large bed pillow with white slipcases at each end.
 Since this is supposed to represent the dining room in a Jewish home, it’s best not to use folding chairs.
 (But please don’t bring your good dining room chairs from home!)

-Also, have two 12″ white dinner candles with holders and matches to light them.
-If you can’t find 12 inch candles slightly shorter is fine.
+Also, have two 12-inch white dinner candles with holders and matches to light them.
+If you can’t find 12-inch candles, slightly shorter is fine.
 Dripless candles are best.
 If there are several services, a fresh set of candles for each service will look best but is not required.
 (You can use a BBQ lighter if matches are not available.)

-The following items should be placed at each table.
-(Use the leader table images as examples.)
+The below items should be placed at each table.
+Use the leader table images as an example.